EmanMK/SOAR-EmanMohamed/README.md

 4. Run the service:
     ```bash
-    npm start
+    npm run start
     ```
-    The service will be available at `http://localhost:3000`.
+    The service will be available at `http://localhost:5111`.

 ## Running Tests